abinit/abinit/doc/guide/optic.md

     /
 ```

-The list of input variables for the optic input file is presented in the topic [[topic:Optic]].
+The list of input variables for the optic input file is presented in [[topic:Optic]].

 <a id="output"></a>
 ## 4 Optic output files